Jephthah: Biblical account

 The victorious Jephthah is met on his return by his only child, a daughter.
 Jephthah tears his clothes and cries, "Alas, my daughter!
 You have brought me very low!" but is bound by his vow: "I have opened my mouth to the Lord, and I cannot take back my vow".
 The girl asks for two months' grace, "...that I may go up and down on the mountains and weep for my virginity".
 And so Jephthah "did with her according to his vow that he had made".
 The story ends by recounting how "the daughters of Israel went year by year to lament the daughter of Jephthah, the Gileadite, four days in the year".

 Later, Jephthah was forced to fight against the Ephraimites, who refused to aid him in his struggle against the Ammonites.
 The story is remembered for the killing of the fugitive Ephraimites who were identified by their accent; they said the Hebrew word shibboleth as sibboleth.
 "At that time 42,000 of the Ephraimites fell".

-Jephthah is referenced once in the Epistle to the Hebrews 11:32.
+The Epistle to the Hebrews mentions Jephthah in a list of distinguished Old Testament figures.